 Why shouldn’t I use the handbrake to stop?

 Depending on how old you are, you may remember from certain action movies that the characters involved in car chases sometimes brake, skid the car around, then drive off the other way.
 What they are doing is called “a handbrake turn”.

 The handbrake usually only operates on the rear wheels, and if you are driving along and pull it sharply it can lock the wheels, and that causes them to skid.
 Since only the back wheels lock, the rear of the car spins around because for all practical purposes the rear wheels are not gripping the road surface.

 It’s all well and good if you’re doing a stunt for a movie shoot, but on roads where there are other road users it is incredibly dangerous.
 Imagine an emergency situation, where you need to stop as quickly as possible, and usually in a straight line.
 You aren’t going to achieve that if the rear wheels spin out and are not gripping the road surface.
 At best, you’ll stop over a much longer distance because the handbrake isn’t designed to stop the car in the first place.
 At the worst, the car will spin out of control and you might hit something or someone – or even roll it.

-On top of that, the ABS on modern vehicles functions via the footbrake (which is hydraulically controlled through the car’s on-board computer), not via the handbrake (which is a simple manually operated cable system).
+On top of that, the ABS on modern vehicles functions via the footbrake (which is hydraulically controlled through the car’s on-board computer), not via the handbrake.
 In a handbrake stop you have no ABS functionality (the electronic handbrakes in modern cars usually won’t operate when you’re moving anyway).

 If you apply the handbrake before the car has stopped in the Emergency Stop exercise you’re almost certainly going to get a serious fault for it.